- A Steam game that doesn’t show up in the library can indicate that the installation has stopped.

-If not, reset your internet then try to purchase the game again.
+If not, try to purchase the game again.
 You may have to refresh the page if you reset your Internet connection.

 Once you are sure that you have the license/ subscription, try to restart the Steam Client.
 It is advisable that you restart your PC as well since Steam occasionally updates after that.

 However, sometimes it can just be a server error, caused by many users trying to purchase at the same time.
 In this case, you just have to wait for a while and the problem will solve itself.

 3. Check if the game is hidden

 - Find the game on the store page and click the Play now button.

 - A window with information regarding the necessary space and other installation information should pop up.

 - Press Next.
 The process allocates space and you will be brought to a new page.

-You will find a link for you to manage your downloads, that you need to click.
-It will take you to your downloads page where you can find the game that is downloading.
+- Click the link that allows you to manage your downloads.
+(It will take you to your downloads page where you can find the game that is downloading.)

 - In the new window, try and uncheck the box that says Hide this game in my library.